Buckinghamshire County Council Waste Management Project

-A total of 255,715 tonnes were delivered to Greatmoor EfW during the contract year.
-The total inputs at Greatmoor EfW during the contract year are slightly less than the total waste handled during the contract year due to waste stock at High Heavens WTS at the end of the contract year.
-This accounts for the 445 tonne difference which you can see in Table 4.
+A total of 291,814 tonnes were delivered to Greatmoor EfW during the contract year.
+The total inputs at Greatmoor EfW during the contract year are slightly more than the total waste handled during the contract year due to the extra stock at High Heavens WTS from the last contract year.
+This accounts for the -148 tonne difference which you can see in table 4.

-The breakdown of waste inputs is shown in Figure 2 and Table 4.
+The breakdown of waste inputs is shown in figure 2 and table 4.
 All of the residual waste received at High Heavens WTS was bulked to Greatmoor EfW.
-Greatmoor EfW has been able to process a large amount of Third Party Waste due to plant efficiencies exceeding design capacity.
-This increase in capacity during the contract year resulted in diversion of 28,928 extra tonnes from landfill than anticipated and also contributed to additional electricity generation.
+Greatmoor EfW has been able to process a large amount of Third Party waste due to plant efficiencies that allowed the site to handle more waste than originally estimated.

-25.7 megawatts (MW) of electricity was generated during in the contract year which exceeded the designed output of 22.9MW.
-The line graph in Figure 3 shows the monthly export of electricity over a full year of operation.
+24 megawatts (MW) average per hour of electricity was generated during the contract year which is above the designed output of 22.9MW.
+The line graph in figure 3 shows the average monthly export of electricity over a full year of operation.
 The lower performance is associated with the annual outage and unplanned shutdown events.

 Table 5 provides a breakdown of residual waste outputs from Greatmoor EfW during the contract year.

-Of the 255,715 tonnes treated at Greatmoor EfW, there were 55,111 tonnes of ash and residues from the process including Air Pollution Control Residues (APCr) and Incinerator Bottom Ash (IBA).
+Of the 291,814 tonnes treated at Greatmoor EfW, there were 65,257 tonnes of ash and residues from the process including Air Pollution Control Residues (APCr) and Incinerator Bottom Ash (IBA).
 Air Pollution Control Residues (APCr) are residual materials from the flue gas treatment process used to control emission limits, this material is sent for specialist hazardous waste treatment at another FCC facility in preparation for landfill.
 IBA generally consists of non-combustible material residue such as stone and metal following burning of the waste.
-Once removed, IBA is processed onsite to recover metals for local recycling to further reduce landfill volumes as the remaining material is sent for non-hazardous landfill disposal.
+Once removed, IBA is processed onsite to recover metals for local recycling to further reduce landfill volumes as the remaining material is sent for non-hazardous landfill disposal/ restoration material.